-The Undertaking's primary focus is on the provision of involuntary loss of employment (ILOE) cover as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
-The Undertaking also provides a small book of mobile phone insurance (MPI) and travel insurance business.
+The Undertaking's primary focus is on the provision of ILOE cover as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
+The Undertaking also provides a small book of MPI and travel insurance business.